Convocation

-A convocation (from the Latin convocare meaning "to call/come together", a translation of the Greek ἐκκλησία ekklēsia) is a group of people formally assembled for a special purpose, mostly ecclesiastical or academic.
-The Britannica dictionary defines it as "a large formal meeting of people (such as church officials)".
+A convocation (from Latin convocare 'to call/come together', a rough calque of Greek ἐκκλησία ekklēsia) is a group of people formally assembled for a specific purpose, typically ecclesiastical or academic.

-In academic use, it can refer variously to the formal body of an institution's alumni or to a ceremonial assembly of the university, particularly at a graduation or commencement ceremony but, at some institutions, for a ceremony at the start of the academic year to welcome incoming students.
+In academic use, it can be a ceremonial assembly of the university for graduation or commencement, or of the institution's alumni.
+Some institutions hold a convocation at the start of the academic year to welcome incoming students.

 Ecclesiastical convocations

 A synodical assembly of a church is at times called "Convocation".